 - The Fund aims to maximise the return on your investment through a combination of capital growth and income on the Fund's assets. - The Fund invests at least 70% of its total assets in the equity securities (e.g. shares) of companies domiciled in, or the main business of which is in, emerging European countries or the Mediterranean region (countries bordering the Mediterranean Sea). - The Fund may indirectly invest in emerging markets by investing in American Depository Receipts (ADRs) and Global Depositary Receipts (GDRs), which are listed or traded on stock exchanges and regulated markets outside emerging markets.
-ADRs and GDRs are investments issued by financial institutions which give exposure to underlying equity securities. - The investment adviser (IA) may use financial derivative instruments (FDIs) (i.e. in estments the prices of which are based on one or more underlying assets) for investment purposes in order to achieve the investment objective of the conditional income.
-The Fund may, via FDIs, generate varying amounts of the conditional income.
-The Fund may, via FDIs, generate varying amounts of the conditional income.
-The Fund may, via FDIs, generate varying amounts of the conditional income.
-The Fund may, via FDIs, generate varying amounts of the conditional income. - The investment adviser has discretion to select the Fund's investments and in doing so may take into consideration the MSCI Emerging Markets Europe 10/40 Index - ▶ Recommendation: This Fund may not be appropriate for short-term investment - Your shares will be non-distributing (i.e. dividend income will be included in their value). - Your shares will be denominated in Euro, the Fund's base currency. - You can buy and sell your shares daily.
+ADRs and GDRs are investments issued by financial institutions which give exposure to underlying equity securities. - The investment adviser (IA) may use financial derivative instruments (FDIs) (i.e. in restments the prices of which are based on one or more underlying assets) for investment purposes in order to achieve the investment objective of the run i.e. to to reduce risk within the Fund's portfolio, reduce investment costs and generate additional income.
+The Fund may, via FDIs, generate varying amounts on the run i leverage (i.e. where the Fund gains market exposure in excess of the value of its assets). - The investment adviser has discretion to select the Fund's investments and in doing so nay take into consideration the MSCI Emerging Markets Europe 10/40 Index. - Recommendation: This Fund may not be appropriate for short-term investment. - Your shares will be non-distributing (i.e. dividend income will be included in their value). - Your shares will be denominated in Euro, the Fund's base currency. - > You can buy and sell your shares daily.
 The minimum initial investment for this share class is US\$5,000 or currency equivalent.